Trolling

 enjoying the art of lure trolling.

-have something to do with this, though I suspect that
+currents might have something to do with this, though I suspect that

 many of the marlin captures are a direct result of anglers